Cannabis oil stopped toddler's seizures, but state told parents it was illegal

 Breaking News Emails

-HUNTINGBURG, Indiana — What would you do if your child had a serious illness and the only treatment that would stop her pain was illegal?
+HUNTINGBURG, Ind. — What would you do if your child had a serious illness and the only treatment that would stop her pain was illegal?

 Two-year-old Jaelah Jerger has epilepsy, and as a baby her tiny body was wracked with up to 30 seizures a day.
 Her parents tried a drug approved by the Food and Drug Administration, but it didn't work.